 LABUAN IBFC TAXATION SYSTEM

-- To benefit under LBATA, a Labuan captive will need to comply with the substance requirements of minimum number of four (4) full time employees in Labuan and an annual operating expenditure in Labuan of RM100,000.
+> To benefit under LBATA, a Labuan captive (single) will need to comply with the substance requirements with minimum number of two (2) full time employees for 1st party captive and minimum number of three (3) full time employees in Labuan for 3rd party captive and a minimum annual operating expenditure of RM100,000 in Labuan.

 ELECTION TO PAY TAX UNDER INCOME TAX ACT 1967